Asia Cup: 2000s

-The ninth edition of the Asia Cup was held in Pakistan.
-Once again, the 2004 format was retained.
-The tournament started on 24 June 2008 and the Final was held on 6 July 2008.
-Sri Lanka topped Group A and qualified for the second phase along with Bangladesh.
-In Group B, India came out on top and entered the Super Fours along with Pakistan in second place.
-Sri Lanka and India topped the Super Four stage and entered the final.
-Sri Lanka beat India in the final comfortably winning their fourth Asia Cup.
-Sanath Jayasuriya scored a quick 125 off 114 balls to rescue Sri Lanka from 66/4 earlier on when the top order collapsed.
-Sri Lanka's new mystery spinner, Ajantha Mendis, took 6/13 bowling Sri Lanka to a 100 run victory.
-He also was adjudged as the Player of the Tournament.
+The 9th edition was hosted by Pakistan from 24 June to 6 July 2008, following the same format as 2004.
+Sri Lanka and Bangladesh qualified from Group A, while India and Pakistan advanced from Group B. In the Super Fours, India and Sri Lanka finished on top to enter the final.
+Sri Lanka won their fourth Asia Cup by defeating India by 100 runs.
+Sanath Jayasuriya scored 125 off 114 balls to rescue Sri Lanka from 66/4, while mystery spinner Ajantha Mendis produced a match-winning spell of 6/13.
+Mendis was named Player of the Tournament.

+2010s

 The tenth edition was held in Sri Lanka, between 15 and 24 June 2010 hosting the Asia Cup for the fourth time.
 It only featured the four Test playing Asian nations, and seven matches were played in all (including the final).
 Sri Lanka and India topped the group stages and entered the final.
 In the final, India beat Sri Lanka comfortably to become champions for the fifth time, winning the tournament for first time in 15 years.
 Shahid Afridi was the Player of the Tournament.

-2012–2014

-The eleventh edition of Asia Cup was held in Dhaka, Bangladesh from 11 to 22 March 2012.
-Pakistan and Bangladesh qualified to play in the final of the eleventh edition, Bangladesh had beaten India and Sri Lanka to book its place in the final for the first time in the history of the tournament.
+The eleventh edition of the Asia Cup was held in Dhaka, Bangladesh from 11 to 22 March 2012.
+Pakistan and Bangladesh qualified to play in the final of the eleventh edition, Bangladesh had beaten India and Sri Lanka to book their place in the final for the first time in the history of the tournament.

 Pakistan beat Bangladesh after a thrilling final over, winning their second Asia Cup.
-Shakib Al Hasan was adjudged the Player of the Tournament.Sachin Tendulkar scored his 100th international century in this tournament.
+Shakib Al Hasan was adjudged the Player of the Tournament.
+Sachin Tendulkar scored his 100th international century in this tournament.

 The twelfth edition was held in Dhaka and Fatullah, Bangladesh from 25 February to 8 March 2014.
 The tournament consisted of five teams with Afghanistan in it for the first time since its inception in 1984.
 Sri Lanka defeated Pakistan by 5 wickets in the final to win the Asia Cup for the fifth time.
-Lahiru Thirimanne was adjudged the Player of the tournament scoring 279 runs.
+Lahiru Thirimanne was adjudged the Player of the Tournament scoring 279 runs.